This post may contain affiliate links.

 Race Starts With a Little Swim

-Like nearly all races now it was a staggered self seeding start.
+Like nearly all races now it was a staggered self-seeding start.
 I went with the 1 hour 15 minutes group which was nearly half the competitors.
-The gaps between start groups weren’t small enough, Wales was much better groups divided into 10 minute intervals.
+The gaps between start groups weren’t small enough, Wales was much better with groups divided into 10 minute intervals.
 Competitors were too bunched up meaning there were slower swimmers and faster swimmers in the same area at the same time.
+Plus a lot of people at Malaysia weren’t seeding correctly.

 Swimming in a nice rhythm it was about 400 m from shore on the first lap that disaster struck.
 My left leg cramped up from the calf all the way up to the quad.
 In the last 3 months I’d had no cramps of any kind and now only 1.5 km into the race I was dragging my leg through the water.
 I exited for the next lap with a shocking time of 38 minutes and stretched out my leg.
 It wasn’t right and the next 1.9 km was just as slow with the right leg now joining in and I exited the swim in a utterly gutted time of 1 hour 17 minutes with a cramped up left leg.
 My race buddy, Damien, was already heading out on to the bike and I didn’t think I’d see him until the run.